 \section{Abstract}

-In this paper, we investigate the properties of standard and multilevel Monte Carlo methods for weak approximation of solutions of stochastic differential equations (SDEs) driven by the infinite-dimensional Wiener process and Poisson random measure with the Lipschitz payoff function.
-The error of the truncated dimension randomized numerical scheme, which is determined by two parameters, i.e grid density $n \in \mathbb{N}_{+}$ and truncation dimension parameter $M \in \mathbb{N}_{+},$ is of the order $n^{-1/2}+\delta(M)$ such that $\delta(\cdot)$ is positive and decreasing to $0$.
-The paper introduces the complexity model and provides proof for the upper complexity bound of the multilevel Monte Carlo method which depends on two increasing sequences of parameters for both $n$ and $M.$ The complexity is measured in terms of upper bound for mean-squared error and compared with the complexity of the standard Monte Carlo algorithm.
+In this paper, we investigate properties of standard and multilevel Monte Carlo methods for weak approximation of solutions of stochastic differential equations (SDEs) driven by infinite-dimensional Wiener process and Poisson random measure with Lipschitz payoff function.
+The error of the truncated dimension randomized numerical scheme, which depends on two parameters, i.e grid density $n \in \mathbb{N}$ and truncation dimension parameter $M \in \mathbb{N},$ is of the order $n^{-1/2}+\delta(M)$ such that $\delta(\cdot)$ is positive and decreasing to $0$.
+We derive complexity model and provide proof for the upper complexity bound of the multilevel Monte Carlo method which depends on two increasing sequences of parameters for both $n$ and $M.$ The complexity is measured in terms of upper bound for mean-squared error and is compared with the complexity of the standard Monte Carlo algorithm.
 The results from numerical experiments as well as Python and CUDA C implementation are also reported.

 \textbf{Key words:} countably dimensional Wiener process, Poisson random measure, stochastic differential equations with jumps, randomized Euler algorithm, multilevel Monte Carlo method, information-based complexity